FranGarcia94/LanguagesApp/README.md

 Microsoft Hortense Desktop - French (France)
 ```

-´pyttsx´ is the library needed to convert text to speech.
+`pyttsx` is the library needed to convert text to speech.
-1º we create an engine with the ´init´ constructor to start the library.
+1º we create an engine with the `init` constructor to start the library.
 2º With the loop what we get is to get the features of the library but related to our device,
-in this case I had only the spanish and english language and going to 'languages' in the windows search engine I installed the french language.
+in this case I had only the spanish and english language and going to `languages` in the windows search engine I installed the french language.

-3º The list ´a´ collects the 3 languages in the form of id being:
+3º The list `a` collects the 3 languages in the form of id being:
 - a[0] - Spanish
 - a[1] - English USA
 - a[2] - English UK